 Japonisme in The Hague?
 Discover Samurai swords, Satsuma vases and much more from Hendrik Willem Mesdag’s collection of Japanese decorative art.
-The exhibition 'Mesdag & Japan: Collecting the Far East' will be on view this spring.
+The exhibition 'Mesdag & Japan: Collecting the Far East' was on view this spring.

 7 March - 17 June 2018

 The painter, art collector and businessman Hendrik Willem Mesdag assembled a collection of Japanese decorative art, ranging from Samurai swords to Satsuma vases, around the opening of his Mesdag Museum in 1887.
 The exhibition Mesdag & Japan: Collecting the Far East will show how Mesdag came into contact with Japanese art in the 19th century, where and how he collected it and how japonisme influenced art in The Hague.

 Please accept all cookies in order to view this video or embedded content.

 Prior to 1854, the Netherlands was the only Western country permitted to trade with Japan.
 The merchandise it imported included Japanese art and domestic goods.
 Japan opened its borders more widely in 1868, sparking a craze in the West for the country’s art.
 Mesdag responded to this unprecedented popularity by purchasing Japanese art objects to show at his Mesdag Museum (now The Mesdag Collection).

 Inspiration from the Far East

 As time went by, decorative art in The Hague fell under the Japanese spell too: ceramic production flourished and its technique and style were influenced by the Far East.
 Mesdag collected this form of art as well, and even owned shares in Plateelbakkerij Rozenburg, a prestigious pottery.